AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/demos-add-on/manage.md

 * Understand how to access the Self-Service Demo Utilities.
 * Know how to delete an existing demo site or template.

 You are now ready to explore the capabilities of AEM using your own demo sites.
 However AEM is a powerful tool and there are many additional options available.

+* If you are interested in AEM Screens, continue on to the next, optional part of the journey [Enable AEM Screens for Your Demo Site.](screens.md)
-Check out some of the additional resources available in the [Additional Resources section](#additional-resources) to learn more about the features you saw in this journey.
+* Check out some of the additional resources available in the [Additional Resources section](#additional-resources) to learn more about the features you saw in this journey.

 ## Additional Resources {#additional-resources}